JufailET/JufailET/README.md

 # Hi there 👋

-I'm [Your Name], a web developer who loves to build beautiful, responsive, and user-friendly websites.
+I'm Jufail ET, a web developer who loves to build beautiful, responsive, and user-friendly websites.

 ## Skills